raphamorim/react-tv/README.md

 Initial proof-of-concept.
 [IN PROGRESS]

 - [x] CLI Build Abstraction of LG Webos (`run-webos`, `run-webos-dev`)
-- [ ] Create a guide or script to Install all LG WebOS environment
+- [x] Create a guide or script to Install all LG WebOS environment
 - [ ] Renderer ReactElements to simple DOM
   - [x] Support HOF and HOC
   - [x] Support State and Lifecycle
   - [ ] Keyboard Navigation
 - [ ] Optmizate DOMRenderer for TV
-  - [ ] Avoid memoize operations and use DOM Hash
 - [x] Check `webos` Platform
 - [x] Migrate to `React-Reconciler`